ravestack/regex-machine/README.md

 regex-machine v0.01

-Prototype for deriving a finite state machine from a regular expression.
+Non-VM specific prototype for deriving a finite state machine from a regular expression.